Object file

-A computer programmer generates object code with a compiler or assembler.
-For example, under Linux, the GNU Compiler Collection compiler will generate files with a .o extension which use the ELF format.
-Compilation on Windows generates files with a .obj extension which use the COFF format.
-A linker is then used to combine the object code into one executable program or library pulling in precompiled system libraries as needed.
+A linker is used to combine the object code into one executable program or library pulling in precompiled system libraries as needed.

 Object file formats

-There are many different object file formats; originally each type of computer had its own unique format, but with the advent of Unix and other portable operating systems, some formats, such as ELF and COFF, have been defined and used on different kinds of systems.
-It is possible for the same format to be used both as linker input and output, and thus as the library and executable file format.
-Some formats can contain machine code for different processors, with the correct one chosen by the operating system when the program is loaded.
+There are many different object file formats; originally each type of computer and supporting software had its own unique format, such as the OS/360 Object File Format, but with the advent of Unix and other portable operating systems, some formats, such as COFF, ELF, and Mach-O, have been defined and used on different kinds of systems.

 Some systems make a distinction between formats which are directly executable and formats which require processing by the linker.
 For example, OS/360 and successors call the first format a load module and the second an object module.
 In this case the files have entirely different formats.
+DOS and Windows also have different file formats for executable files and object files, such as Portable Executable for executables and COFF for object files in 32-bit and 64-bit Windows.

+Unix and Unix-like systems have used the same format for executable and object files, starting with the original a.out format.
+Some formats can contain machine code for different processors, with the correct one chosen by the operating system when the program is loaded.

 The design and/or choice of an object file format is a key part of overall system design.
 It affects the performance of the linker and thus programmer turnaround while a program is being developed.
 If the format is used for executables, the design also affects the time programs take to begin running, and thus the responsiveness for users.